TheBeeMan/checkharden/README.md

 chekcharden is to identify hardened security optoins for Linux-based devices during their runtime, putting chekcharden to the running system firstly before use it, then run preinstall.sh and procharden.sh in sequence.

+chekcharden turns out to be a aweone practice in IoT security auditing.

 ## Dependencies

 - [checksec](!http://www.trapkit.de/tools/checksec.html)